sthzg/django-filersets/docs/source/index.rst

 	A set is tied to one filer base folder.
 All files (and optionally folders) are part of the set.
-Sets might have sub folders that can be used to achieve a) further organization and b) a rich set of templating choices (e.g. rendering media within a subfolder as slideshows, etc.).
+Sets might have sub folders that can be used to achieve a) further organization and b) a rich set of templating choices (e.g. rendering media within a sub folder as slideshows, etc.).

 Set type
 	Set types are used to create different *kinds* of sets.
-We might wish to use ``filersets`` to manage all sorts of file collctions, e.g. galleries, photo stories, press releases, downloads, blog posts, ...
+We might wish to use ``filersets`` to manage all sorts of file collections, e.g. galleries, photo stories, press releases, downloads, blog posts, ...

-	While all of these sets share their nature as being a collection of (file) objects, they carry semanitcally different content.
+	While all of these sets share their nature as being a collection of (file) objects, they carry semantically different content.
 On a system level, we will want

-	– each of them to be available at different urls endpoints.
+	* each of them to be available at different url endpoints.

-	– none/one/some of them as partials (e.g. blocks or streams).
+	* none/one/some of them as partials (e.g. blocks or streams).

-	– none/one/some of them to provide additional fields like body text.
+	* none/one/some of them to provide additional fields like body text.

-	– none/one/some of them have different categorization systems.
+	* none/one/some of them have different categorization systems.

-	– to proivde different templates.
+	* to provide different templates.

-	– to require differen permissions.
+	* to require different permissions.

 	All of these aspects are enabled by grouping sets into different set types.

 Category
-	Categories proivde the opportunity of an extended categorization layer.
+	Categories provide the opportunity of an extended categorization layer.
 	Downloads, for example, might fall into the category of logos, photos, press material, business reports, etc.

 	This can be achieved by using categories.
-Each category is a child of its particular set type root category, which makes it possible to have completely different and unrelated categories for set types.
+Each category is a child of its particular set type root category, which makes it possible to have completely different and unrelated category trees for set types.

 Media stream